misirov/discordChannelArchiver/README.md

 # Discord Channel Archiver

-A simple script to archive messages from a Discord channel.
+A simple script to archive messages and threads from a Discord channel.
 It overcomes Discord API's 100-message limit by fetching messages in batches.
 The script generates an output file in Markdown or HTML format, containing all the messages from the specified channel.

+It also supports pushing the saved files to a github repository.

 ## Setup